Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Examples

-Besides for each $t$, the $K_t$'s share the same invariant probability: $ \frac{1}{\text{card}(V)}$.
+For all $t\geq 1$, the $K_t$'s share the same invariant probability.
 Therefore, the Markov chain driven by $(K_{t})_{t\geq 1}$ is much simpler to study.
 More precisely, mixing and merging for this chain coincides and one can apply Theorem \ref{homogeneP}.
-In order to apply Theorem \ref{homogeneP}, one needs to estimate the Poincar\'e constant of $K_t^*K_t$.
-A way to obtain an estimate on the spectral gaps is to consider for each $t$, the measure $\pi_t$ defined with $\frac{1}{t}\nu(1)+(1-\frac{1}{t})\nu(2)$ and
+We estimate the Poincar\'e constant of $K_t^*K_t$.
+Note that for all $t\geq 1$,